 Book Chapters (a.k.a.
 Policy Advocacy).

 Ravanilla, Nico.
-Forthcoming.
+2019.
 "The Multimember Plurality System in the Philippines & Its Implications."
-In Electoral System Redesign for Development, ed.
+In Strong Patronage, Weak Parties: The Case for Electoral System Redesign in the Philippines, ed.
 Paul Hutchcroft.

 Electoral Pressures and the Incentive to "Bring Home the Pork: The Case of Philippine Senators.
 With Allen Hicken.